Prescribing for Our Patients

 The prescribing of medication carries a significant responsibility for the doctor, we therefore hope that you would respect that it is for the doctor to decide whether a medication is to be prescribed.
 This will always be done in consultation with the patient.

-From December 2017 Bromley Clinical Commissioning Group has issued new guidelines with regard to prescriptions for self care products available over the counter.
+From December 2017 Bromley Clinical Commissioning Group issued new guidelines with regard to prescriptions for self care products available over the counter.
 Click Below for further information

 Bromley CCG Self Care Prescribing Advice